lswift16/KinectSecuritySystem/README.md

+# Kinect Security System

-The KinectGesture is a biometric system that allows users to unlock their doors with simple physical movements.
+The Kinect Security System is a biometric system that allows users to unlock their doors with simple physical movements.
 By selecting from a set of pre-generated gestures the user can set a "lock" consisting of any three.
-To unlock a user simply has to preform these gestures, in their decided order, in front of the Kinect.
+To unlock the door a user simply has to preform these gestures, in their decided order, in view of the Kinect.
 The system connects to an arduino via xBees which control a servo representing a physical door lock.

 ### Equipment Required